Berlin Berlin Berlin Berlin

 S-Bahn Berlin GmbH operates one of the largest S-Bahn systems in Germany – with 340 kilometers of track, 168 stations, and over a million passengers daily.
 To ensure reliable, up-to-date passenger information, we have developed a highly automated passenger information system (RIS) for the company.

-The system continuously processes timetable data, predicts deviations, and controls displays and announcements in both regular and disrupted operations – dynamically, redundantly, and tailored to complex operational environments.
+The system continuously processes timetable data, implements data from the DB Lightgate system for displaying capacity in the wagons, predicts deviations, and controls displays and announcements in both regular and disrupted operations – dynamically, redundantly, and tailored to complex operational environments

 .